linhongseba/CrossLPTripartite/README.md

   %MIp: tweet-level MI of each iteration

 ##Semi-supervised Learning on Tripartite Graph
+###Code location
+The implementation for Label Propagation is in LP folder and the Regularization-based clustering is in Regularization folder
 ###Label Propagation on Tripartite Graph
 On-going work
 ###Regularization-based Tripartite Graph Clustering